 Where else can you see all of Europe before lunchtime

-Last week I had the great pleasure of touring Mini-Europe, Brussels.
-Celebrating its 27th year and welcomes roughly 5.5 million guests each year, half of which are foreigners.
+Last week I had the great pleasure of touring Brussels Mini-Europe.
+Currently, Mini Europe is celebrating its 27th year and welcomes roughly 5.5 million guests each year, half of which are foreigners.

 As seen in the handy Pocket-guide, provided by the park